gramineproject/gramine/CI-Examples/sqlite/README.md

 gramine-sgx sqlite3 < scripts/select.sql
 ```

+# Note about security of database files

+In this example, SQLite stores the database files under the directory `db/`.
+The
+files are encrypted by Gramine using the "encrypted" FS mount point (see the
+manifest file).
+However, the key with which the `db/` files are encrypted is
+hardcoded in the manifest.
+This renders this example deployment **insecure**.

+A secure version will require to replace this hardcoded key with one of the
+following options:

+- `key_name = "_sgx_mrenclave"` or `key_name = "_sgx_mrsigner"` in the FS mount
+  point in the manifest.
+This way, the database files will be sealed to the
+  particular SGX platform and cannot be decrypted on other platforms.

+- `key_name = "<provisioned key name>"` in the FS mount point in the manifest,
+  plus using a key provisioning flow with SGX remote attestation (see e.g.
+  `ra-tls-secret-prov` example).
+This way, the database files will be encrypted
+  with the provisioned key and can be later decrypted on other platforms that
+  possess the same key.

 # Note about concurrency

 SQLite uses POSIX record locks (`fcntl`) to guard concurrent accesses to the